ellatorres08/DH110-familyconnection/README.md

 ![Layout](layout.png)

 For the layout, I followed a 6 row and 4 column layout for the phone screen format.
-It also has a row margine of 20px and a gutter of 40px.
+It also has a row margin of 20px and a gutter of 40px.

 #### Typography